NCAR/water_vapor_reconstruction/README.md

 * Integrate along each ray path

 ### Reconstruction
-- Given a set number of observation points and rays, gather initial 1-dimensional array of line integrals from the environment.
-This represents the experimential input data.
+- Given a set number of observation points (images) and corresponding rays, gather initial 1-dimensional array of line integrals from the environment.
+This represents the experimental input data.
-- Generate randomized "guess" array on a coarsened grid.
+- Generate semi-random "guess" array on a coarsened grid.
 Calculate line integrals following the same set of observation points and rays as the previous step.
-- Minimize the difference between the environmental line integrals and the randomized line integrals using the SciPy Optimize minimize function until the randomized "guess" array represents the true environment.
+- Minimize the difference between the environmental line integrals and the randomized line integrals using the SciPy Optimize minimize function until the objective function applied to the optimized "guess" array converges on a representation of the true environment.

 #### Plots of Reconstruction
 - Coarsened environment